caxperts/AppControls/samples/04_events/README.md

-# Inputfields and Dropdowns
+# Events
-This is a example for inputfields and dropdowns.
+This is a example for events.
 To run it excute the following functions
 ```bash
 npm install